ethereumclassic/ethereumclassic.github.io/content/knowledge/metamask/index.md

 ![Step 2](./02.png)

-## 3. Open the Networks Dropdown Menu
+## Step 3: Open the Networks Dropdown Menu

 The next step is to open the networks dropdown menu.
 You can do this by clicking on the bar where you see the default network.